jobrunr/website/content/en/guides/intro/java-job-request.md

 </figure>

 ## Conclusion
-In this guide, we've learned how to effortlessly set up and use JobRunr to create and schedule jobs using a Java 8 lambda and we also learned how to monitor jobs with its user-friendly dashboard.
+In this guide, we've learned how to effortlessly set up and use JobRunr to create and schedule jobs using a `JobRequest` and `JobRequestHandler` and we also learned how to monitor jobs with its user-friendly dashboard.